 Instagram’s success relies on the power of images.
 It forces you to be creative with everything you post, the hashtag system is easy to use, and its content is shared with wild abandon.
 Building a following from the ground up can be tough, but if you learn how to maximize your exposure, then your content will practically start sharing itself.

 The good news is that it’s only getting easier.
-Businesses can now sell directly through Instagram, and several companies are working at applying the same idea to the Pinterest model too.
+Businesses can now sell directly through Instagram and Pinterest.
 It’s only a matter of time before other social networks become more directly linked to our final purchases.
 As that happens, the effects of brand engagement will become simpler to measure and improve.

 It may sound corny, but these days it’s truer than ever: the customer is your friend.